masoudsoroush/UMBC_Data601/Assignments/Assignment-01/README.md

 ## Conclusions
+Our study reaches the following conclusions:
+1. All the above 5 parameters are positively correlated with the Happiness Score.
+The existence of a postive correlation between the first 4 parameters (GDP per Capita, Health, Freedom, and Generosity) is in accordance with the intuition.
+However, the existence of a postive correlation between Corruption and the Happiness Score is counterintuitive.

 ## Limitations
 The facts we found in our study are subject to the following (and possibly more) limitations:
 1. Our study concerns a very short period of time (2015-2019).
 Considering a longer period, some of the above conclusions may or may not change.
 2. In our study, we concentrated on only five relevant parameters.
-Enlarging the set of relevant parameters (e.g. including family status, social support, and etc.) can enrich the findings of this study.
+Enlarging the set of relevant parameters (e.g. including family status, social support, law enforcement and etc.) can enrich the findings of this study.

 ## References
 1. CSV source files: https://www.kaggle.com/unsdsn/world-happiness